 The man froze where he was packing loose nails from a bag into a box, and looked at Wade as though he had just docked him several weeks of pay.

-“Don’t know, boss.
+“Don’t know, Boss.
 Must have been before my time,” he said hurriedly, before carrying the box of nails out to load onto the carriage.

 “You don’t have to call me boss,” Wade muttered to Jaspeth’s disappearing back, and tried again with another member of the team.
-This time it amounted to just the same, with vague recollections of someone injured, and no one admitting to writing in the ledger what had happened.
+This time the reaction amounted to much the same thing, with vague recollections of someone injured, and no one admitting to writing in the ledger what had happened.
 Absolutely no one could say what had happened.

 Is that so?

-Wade left the men to their work, returning instead to Charger, to mount up.
+Wade left the men to their work, returning instead to Charger.

-There’s something bad going on at this site, Wade was certain of it.
+There’s something bad going on at this site.

+Wade was certain of it.
 He just didn’t know what.
 He wished the workers would confide in him, but he couldn’t make them like him.
 He seemed to be regarded in the same way that the Union Pacific bosses were—with fear.

 What if Union Pacific itself is to blame?